MetTap/MetTap/README.md

 In this module, we generate monitors with MTL properties.
 These properties include the properties translated from MetTap rules automatically and user-defined ones.

-Step1: Create six files including Get.class, Put.class, MTL.class, MapMTL.class, Trace_Slice.class, and Runtime_Verification.class in MetTap project and import these codes with corresponding .java files
-Step7: Import these codes
+Step1: Import .java files of Runtime Verification package into MetTap project
-Step8: Create RV.m file in Matlab
+Step2: Import RV.m file into Matlab
-Step9: Import the codes
-Step10: Package the RV.m file into .jar file
+Step3: Package the RV.m file into .jar file
-Step11: Import this jar file in MetTap project
+Step4: Import this jar file in MetTap project
+Step5:
+Step6:
+Step7:
+Step8:
+Step9:
+Step10:
+Step11:
-Step12: Run this project
+Step12:

 #### 4. Case Study
 In this section, we show how MetTap can be used to specify rules with timing constraints and verify whether applications execute correctly in home-based IoT system.